-In the Hobson home the couple had taken down all the pictures of them and their recently deceased child, all but one, and this one picture is enough to spark a dream version of Sean to wander into the living room.
+In the Hobson home, the couple had taken down all the pictures of them and their recently deceased child, all but one, and this one picture is enough to spark a dream version of Sean to wander into the living room.
 Having no children of my own I have no idea how I’d handle the sudden appearance of a dead one, but as horror movies are my bread and butter I’m betting I’d handle it with a lot more running and screaming and less hugging than these two do.

-It’s at this point Jesse and Mark find themselves with vastly differing opinions on how to handle this amazing situation; Jesse shows Cody home movies of their late son so that the dream version can talk and better interact with them, while Mark thinks this is verging on abuse as they are using Cody, a boy they are currently responsible for, as a walking home theater projector.
+It’s at this point Jesse and Mark find themselves with vastly differing opinions on how to handle this amazing situation; Jesse shows Cody home movies of their late son so that the dream version can talk and better interact with them, while Mark thinks this is verging on abuse as they are using Cody, a boy they are currently responsible for, as a walking home theatre projector.
 Jesse claims this will help with the healing process but Mark knows this has nothing to do with healing and more to do with never letting go.
 Unfortunately for Mark he never really gets a chance to say, “I told you so.”

-You see it’s not just dreams that manifest when Cody is asleep but his nightmares as well and the chief product of these nightmares is a spindly creature he calls The Kankerman, a being that whisper into his sleeping ear that, “I’ll always be with you.”
+You see it’s not just his dreams that manifest when Cody is asleep but his nightmares as well and the chief product of these nightmares is a spindly creature he calls The Kankerman, a being that whispers into his sleeping ear that, “I’ll always be with you.”
 The real problem for all involved is that these aren’t some holographic images Cody has created but beings with a very physical presence, as long as he is asleep that is.

-I don’t need to have everything spelled out for me, a little ambiguity can go a long way, but one question kept hounding me through out this film, in the five years he’s been bouncing in and out of orphanages and foster homes how has no one discovered what is going on with this kid?
-Sure we meet one foster dad who is a nut house after claiming Cody’s dream monster ate his wife, but with the amount of death and carnage we see in just these few days only a massive government cover-up could possibly keep Cody’s abilities secret.
-Unless we are supposed to believe that Code can stay awake for years at a time.
+I don’t need to have everything spelled out for me, a little ambiguity can go a long way, but one question kept hounding me throughout this film, in the five years he’s been bouncing in and out of orphanages and foster homes how has no one discovered what is going on with this kid?
+Sure we meet one foster dad, who is in a nut house after claiming Cody’s dream monster ate his wife, but with the amount of death and carnage we see in just these few days only a massive government cover-up could possibly keep Cody’s abilities secret.
+Unless we are supposed to believe that Cody can stay awake for years at a time.
 The blending of fantasy and horror, along with the exploration of dreams and how we use them to process information, all make for some heady subject matter, and though this film fails slightly in the execution it is still well worth checking out.